marcopennekamp/lore/specification/expressions.md

 **Call semantics** depend on the `target`:

-- If the target is a **multi-function**, the compiler will simulate multiple dispatch to find the correct function implementation.
+- If the target is a **multi-function**, the compiler will simulate multiple dispatch to find the correct function definition.
 The semantics of such multi-function calls are defined in [multi-functions](multi-functions.md).

   We say *multi-function call*, because it only becomes a function call once a function has been chosen according to the dispatch semantics.

 - If the target is a **function value**, the function will be called directly at run time.
-Anonymous functions and constructors will be called directly, but if the function value refers to a multi-function, multiple dispatch will of course still be performed.
+Anonymous functions and constructors will be called directly, but if the function value refers to a multi-function, multiple dispatch will of course still be performed at run time.

 ##### Pipes